Tools

 Frontend-Defined Tools

-A key aspect of AG-UI’s tool system is that tools are defined in the frontend and passed to the agent during execution:
+A key aspect of AG-UI’s tool system is that tools are defined in the frontend and passed to the agent during execution:- Frontend control: The frontend determines what capabilities are available to the agent

 - Dynamic capabilities: Tools can be added or removed based on user permissions, context, or application state